stevenkabc/amplify-android/README.md

 Now let's connect the `AddPetActivity` to our `MainActivity`.

-Open layout file `activity_main.xml`, replace the floating button with the following:
+Open layout file `activity_main.xml`, replace the floating button after the `RecyclerView` with below:

 ```xml
 <android.support.design.widget.FloatingActionButton